kubos/kubos/docs/index.rst

 :doc:`dev-docs/changelog`

-The Kubos platform provides satellite developers the tools and libraries necessary to quickly bring up space ready software.
+The KubOS platform provides satellite developers the tools and libraries necessary to quickly bring up space ready software.
 We leverage multiple existing open source projects, along with our own custom framework and SDK.

 New to KubOS?
 Want to know what it is?
-Check out our Architecture guide to give an overview of how KubOS works and what it provides:
+Check out our Architecture guide for an overview of how KubOS works and what it provides:

- - :doc:`KubOS Architecture Overview <architecture/architecture-overview>`
+ - :doc:`KubOS Architecture Overview <architecture-overview>`

+Getting set up with KubOS for the first time?
+Check out our SDK and try your own project:

+ - :doc:`First Time Users <first-time-users>`

-Trying to integration a Payload or create your mission code?
+Trying to integrate a Payload or create your mission code?
 Check out our examples:

  - :doc:`Example Payload Service <services/example-payload-service>`
  - :doc:`Example Mission Application <applications/example-mission-application>`